brokechubb/JakeySelfBot/docs/COMMANDS.md

 ### %bal / %bals

 Check tip.cc balances and click button on response.
+(Admin only)

 **Usage**: `%bal` or `%bals`